 Perspective | Protecting women, a partisan divider.
-Ain’t that America.
+Ain’t that America?

 Norman, following the same script of the Republican colleagues who spoke before him, then spent the majority of his three minutes logging the items the committee should be focusing on: the border crisis, dead police officers, Nancy Pelosi.
 But for this matter, Norman said, it’s out of their purview.

 “You know what’s going to come of this hearing?”
 Norman told the women.
 “Nothing.
 I wish I could say something differently.
 But we’re having it.
-You’re all victims of it and it’s not right.”
+You’re all victims of it, and it’s not right.”

 Leaving just 53 seconds for the “victims” to respond, Norman asked what they wanted Congress to do.
 Johnston made it simple.